datagekko/rave/CUSTOMIZATIONS.md

 ### Collection Page

-- **Product Grid Border Fix (2024-12-21)**: Updated the collection product grid styling to ensure consistent 1px borders between products without overlapping.
-Implemented using a direct border approach that applies:
+- **Product Grid Border Fix (2024-12-21)**: Implemented a flexbox approach for consistent 1px borders between all products.
+The solution uses negative margins and a pseudo-element to create a clean border system that works with any number of products, including incomplete rows.
+Features:
+  - Single outer border around the entire collection grid (except bottom to prevent footer overlap)
+  - 1px internal borders between all products
+  - Properly handles various screen sizes: 2-column mobile, 3-column desktop, 4-column optional desktop
+  - No double-borders where products meet
-  - Right and bottom borders to all grid items
+  - Automatically removes bottom borders from last row items
-  - Top border to items in the first row
-  - Left border to items in the first column
-  - Bottom border intelligently removed from last row items using modulo-based selectors This creates clean, consistent 1px borders around each product while avoiding double-border issues where products meet.
-The implementation handles different grid layouts (2-column mobile, 3-column default desktop, 4-column optional desktop) and works correctly with any number of products, including incomplete last rows.
+  - Works with any number of products, including incomplete final rows Implementation in `assets/rave-custom.css`.
 - **Badge Styling (2023-09-07)**: Updated "Sold Out" and "On Sale" badges to display as rectangular banners in Rave brown color (#3D2120) with white text.
 Positioned at the top-left of product images.
 Implementation in `assets/rave-custom.css`.

 ### Product Page